alankashiwa/azure-sdk-for-js/sdk/maps/maps-geolocation/README.md

 ### Create and authenticate a `GeolocationClient`

 To create a client object to access the Azure Maps Geolocation API, you will need a `credential` object.
-The Azure Maps Timezone client can use an Azure Active Directory credential to authenticate.
+The Azure Maps Geolocation client can use an Azure Active Directory credential to authenticate.

 #### Using an Azure Active Directory Credential